sergio11/nimbustv_android/README.md

 The name **NimbusTV** was generated using **ChatGPT** as part of a creative brainstorming process.
 Any resemblance to existing brands, products, or services is purely coincidental.

 The **NimbusTV** logo was also generated with **ChatGPT** and is entirely free of copyright restrictions.
 It may be used freely for personal and open-source projects without any attribution requirements.

+**NimbusTV** does not host, distribute, or promote any copyrighted or illegal content.
+The user is solely responsible for the playlists they load and how the app is used.
+This project is for educational purposes only.

 ## Overview 🌐